rahulshankariyer/PortolioProject/README.md

 9. positive_rate
 10. tests_per_case

-### Analysis
+### 5. Analysis

-1. I used SQL Server Management Studio to extract the Tests Per Case, Covid Case % & Death % which denote:
+1. I used SQL Server Management Studio to extract the Tests Per Case, Testing % Covid Case % & Death % which denote:

-    (i) Tests Per Case - Average Number of Tests Conducted to Detect a Positive Covid Case (ii) Covid Case % - Percentage of the Population to have Contracted Covid (iii) Covid Death % - Percentage of Deaths Among Those Who Contracted Covid
+    (i) Tests Per Case - Average Number of Tests Conducted to Detect a Positive Covid Case (ii) Testing % - Percentage of the Population to be Tested for Covid (iii) Covid Case % - Percentage of the Population to have Contracted Covid (iv) Covid Death % - Percentage of Deaths Among Those Who Contracted Covid

 2. The queries used to extract the above data are available in the <a href = "https://github.com/rahulshankariyer/PortolioProject/blob/main/Covid-19/Covid%20Testing%2C%20Cases%20%26%20Deaths.sql"> Covid Testing, Cases & Deaths.sql </a> file